-It is estimated that as many as 1 million service members are discharged every five years, and thousands elect to make San Diego their home.
-Young military families in the lower ranks, veteran families, those afflicted with PTSD, TBI and Disabled Veterans of War continue to battle to survive financially.
+It is estimated that as many as 1 million+ service members are discharged every five years, and thousands elect to make San Diego their home.
+Young military families in the lower ranks, veteran families, those afflicted with PTSD, TBI and veterans continue to battle to survive financially.

 Recognizing that many military families face extreme hardships in providing veterinary medical care for their pets, Helping Paws was established by Craig J Mohnacky DVM, to provide financial assistance for these fine men and women.
 By keeping pets united with their military families and maintaining stability in these households, Helping Paws can help mitigate the effects of stress and uncertainty that exists due to the demands of military life.

-Helping Paws is dedicated to financially assisting active, retired, and disabled veterans of war by providing veterinary care.
+Helping Paws is dedicated to financially assisting active, retired, and veterans by providing veterinary care.
 By connecting with citizens and the business community, we can ensure the continued success of our program.

 Our troops are willing to pay the ultimate price, but all too often, they can’t afford to pay costly veterinary bills.
 As a 501(c)(3), Helping Paws San Diego has directly helped more than 2,500 local military families in need.

 Our service members give so much, and we give back by providing urgent care and routine veterinary procedures at low or no cost.
 By removing financial burdens, we empower troops and veterans to make healthy choices for their pets.
 In many cases, it’s kept them from having to surrender or euthanize their pets!

 Our courageous service members count on Helping Paws, but our resources are limited.
 We need your support to continue helping vets by saving pets.